-Podcasting does not have to be terribly expensive or complicated, but my approach is not from one of economy or simplicity.
+Podcasting does not have to be terribly expensive or complicated, but my approach is not one of economy or simplicity.
 That said, I have tried to give you options so you can craft a system that works best for your own budget, vision, and situation.
-And if you have any questions, leave me a comment below.
-Happy podcasting!
+And if you have any questions, please email me.

 Understand that while podcasting is hard, the landscape is still wide-open